 The list went on… and, of course, she didn’t have any of this… so she didn’t allow herself to try.
 She just kept waiting until she had all these things, which weren’t going to just “show up,” mainly because she didn’t believe they would.

 I also wanted to be successful, and I had less than she did.
-I was a single mom, with a 40+ hour job, living in a one-bedroom roach-infested apartment, no money in the bank, no marketing funnel, and the only followers I had were guys trying to hit on me on MySpace.
+I was a single mom, with a 40+ hour job, living in a one-bedroom roach-infested apartment, no money in the bank, no marketing funnel, and the only followers I had were creepy guys trying to hit on me on MySpace – except for faithful Tom Anderson, of course (I don’t know for a fact they were creepy, but they certainly acted like it).
 I knew I had to be successful, and although I thought all the things on the list would help, this was my belief about success:

 - If you want it, and put all your focus and effort on it, it will be yours!

 Which one of these beliefs were true?
+Hers or mine?
 Does it matter?
 They could both be true, they could both be false.
 I am not asking you to question whether your beliefs are true or false, I’m asking you to question whether they are beneficial or detrimental to you.
+Is what you believe empowering or disempowering you to create the results you desire?

 Is this belief helping me create the life I want?

-I always had that belief about success, which is one of the most powerful reasons why I don’t live in extreme poverty anymore and I have been able to experience a life that was only possible in my imagination.
+I seem to have adopted that belief about success early on in my life, which is one of the most powerful reasons why I don’t live in extreme poverty anymore and I have been able to experience a life that was only possible in my imagination.
 I believed I was going to be successful… and my faith allowed me to take the right steps toward it.

-In contrast, I had beliefs about love that drove me to participate in unhealthy, abusive, and incongruent relationships.
+In contrast, I’ve had beliefs about love that drove me to participate in unhealthy, abusive, and incongruent relationships.
 It took much self-reflection and inner-work to uncover the core beliefs of my 7-year-old self and to dismantle the evidence that went along with those.
-Now I can say I am finally making empowering choices in the area of relationship, and therefore, I am much happier.
+Now I can say I am finally making empowering choices in the area of relationship, and therefore, I am much happier, but I have a long way to go.

 Ye shall know them by their fruits. ~ Matthew 7:16